Beyond the Hijab features stories of real Muslim women living in Singapore.

-This Month’s Theme: Sexuality
+This Month’s Theme: Education

-A reminder that we allow writers to write under a pseudonym to protect their identity.
+Writers are allowed to write under a pseudonym to protect their identity.

 We would love to hear your important stories.
 Feel free to drop an email for queries.

-You have until 17th October to submit.
+You have until 7th of December to submit.

 Looking forward to hearing your stories

 - All pieces must be original and submitted in the English language, unless you can provide a translation.

 - Submissions must be between 600 – 2000 words.